mrc-ide/nimue_js/README.md

 ### Vaccine profile

-We can simulate a vaccine which only mitigates onward infection.
+We can now simulate changing vaccine efficacy over time in resposne to changing doses/vaccine properties by passing in an array of timesteps and efficacies.

 ```js
 import nigeriaData from './data/NGA.json';